Accountancy is the process by which financial information about a business is recorded, classified, summarised, interpreted and communicated.

 Years 3 and 4

-You will study taxation, and advanced financial accounting and audit; in addition you will complete a dissertation, an extended piece of personal research on a topic of your own choice guided by a member of academic staff.
+In fourth year you will complete a dissertation which is an extended piece of personal research on a topic of your own choice guided by a member of academic staff, along with a number of optional courses.

 Our international links